Deep Venous Insufficiency

 The primary investigation for diagnosing DVI is a Doppler ultrasound scan, allowing the assessment for the extent of venous reflux*, any sites of stenosis, and the presence of a DVT or varicose veins.

-Routine blood tests may be useful to further exclude other potential aetiologies, including FBC, U&Es, and LFTs, and an ECHO if any cardiac disease is suspected
+Routine blood tests may be useful to further exclude other potential aetiologies, including FBC, U&Es, and LFTs, BNP (+/- an ECHO if indicated).

 An essential component of the investigations is documentation of foot pulses and ankle brachial pressure index as this will be required to determine suitability for compression therapy.